thisisbullish/ddp/README.md

 # DDP: Decentralisation Design Principles | v0.0.2

 The Decentralisation Design Principles (DDP) provide a guide to help you design blockchain-based applications and their interfaces to better serve their end-users.
-Each principle is importantly categorised under `[Reading Data]` (accessing and retrieving data from a storage without modifying it), or `[Writing Data]` (modifying data to storage).
+Principles fall under two main categories `[Reading Data]` (accessing and retrieving data from storage without modifying it), and `[Writing Data]` (modifying data to storage).
+In addition, each prinicple is focused on addressing one of the following subcategories:

-Subcategories:
 `[UI]`: to the user interface presentation layer of the application.

 `[Permanence]`: Relates to the irreversible nature of blockchain transactions and emphasises the importance of preventing mistakes that could have long-lasting effects.